 Previous productions include:

-“Downs with Love” premiered at Edinburgh Fringe 2016.
+“Downs with Love” premiered at Edinburgh Fringe 2016 and Scottish tour 2018.

 “Mary, the Last Farewell” – a new production about the life of Mary, Queen of Scots.
 Premiered in Edinburgh Fringe 2014.